 - Medical & Emergency Assistance: Having US-based health and medical insurance doesn’t mean much when you’re traveling to other countries.
 Often these policies are outright refused by international providers or, if they are accepted, claims are likely to be denied by the agency once filed back home.
 This can add up to a crippling bill.
 Travel and protection plans offer medical coverage that will cover unexpected medical costs while abroad.

 Even with these attractive features, you may find yourself thinking that travel protection is simply something you wouldn’t utilize.
 Many travelers feel as though, fever or fair weather, they won’t miss their trip.
 That’s fair, but you may also want to consider the unlikely event that things outside of your control can cause your trip to be interrupted.

-For example, weather is simply unpredictable.
-When you’re travelling from afar just to get to the starting point of your trip, you will be travelling across thousands of miles and several weather systems to reach the start of your trip.
+For example, the weather is simply unpredictable.
+When you’re traveling from afar just to get to the starting point of your trip, you will be traveling across thousands of miles and several weather systems to reach the start of your trip.
 It is not unlikely that you’ll encounter foul weather somewhere along the route.
-This could lead to delayed or cancelled flights that mean a missed connection or missing the start of your trip.
-In these cases, travel protection plans are ideal for covering your accommodations of trip interruption.
+This could lead to delayed or canceled flights that mean a missed connection or missing the start of your trip.
+In these cases, travel protection plans are ideal for covering your accommodations for trip interruption.

 In addition, while it’s not a topic we like to think about while planning a grand adventure, some parts of the world are more subject to civil unrest or acts of violence than the US.
 In the rare occasion in which something like this were to occur, your travel could be cancelled or rerouted.
 Or, you may have second thoughts about traveling to an area that’s recently experienced a major incident.
 With travel protection, you could be covered to cancel that trip without losing your investment.